rasmusfreund/bioinf-prog-course/book/chapters/05_the_order_of_events.md

 $$ (1 + 3) * 2 $$

-This is because multiplication operator (`*`) has a higher precedence than the addition operator (`+`).
+This is because the multiplication operator (`*`) has higher precedence than the addition operator (`+`).
 Here is the list of the most common operators and their precedence in Python:

 | Level   | Category            | Operators                        |
 | ------- | ------------------- | -------------------------------- |